-- Relationships Families and Friends

-- Health and lifestyle

-- Social and global issues
+- Travel and tourism

 Travel and tourism

-- Local environment

 - Environmental issues

-- Community involvement Daily routine and free time and leisure activities
+- Daily routine and free time and leisure activities

+Community involvement

 - Social Media and new technology

 - German culture, celebrations, festivals and customs

 - School life

 - Studies and co-curricular activities

 - Part-time jobs, future plans and career choices

-External Assessments Controlled Assessment and Practical skills % Year 11 Summer 2023 Year 12 Summer 2024 % Tasks 100% There is no external assessment in Year 11 Unit 1: 25% Listening Unit 2: 25% Speaking Unit 3: 25% Reading Unit 4: 25% Writing Nil There is no Controlled Assessment in this subject
+Controlled Assessment and Practical skills

+% Year 11 Year 12 % Tasks

+100% There is no external assessment in Year 11 Unit 1: 25% Listening Unit 2: 25% Speaking Unit 3: 25% Reading Unit 4: 25% Writing Nil There is no Controlled Assessment in this subject

 Studying German can lead to further study or a career, for example in tourism, broadcasting, marketing, enterprise, business or teaching.
 There may also be opportunities for study abroad or other international programmes.
-By studying German pupils will acquire attractive and highly sought after linguistic skills for life and the work place and develop a wide range of communication skills attractive to University admissions.
+By studying German pupils will acquire attractive and highly sought-after linguistic skills for life and the workplace and develop a wide range of communication skills attractive to university admissions.